awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Managing.md

 | db\.t3\.large | 844 |
 | db\.t3\.medium | 420 |

+If your application needs more connections than the number listed for your DB instance class, consider the following alternatives\.
-For the list of DB instance classes supported by Aurora PostgreSQL, see [Supported DB engines for DB instance classes](Concepts.DBInstanceClass.md#Concepts.DBInstanceClass.SupportAurora)\.
-For the amount of memory for each DB instance class, see [Hardware specifications for DB instance classes for Aurora](Concepts.DBInstanceClass.md#Concepts.DBInstanceClass.Summary)\.
++ Choose a DB instance class that has more memory\.
+If your connection requirements are too high for the DB instance class supporting your Aurora PostgreSQL DB cluster, you can potentially overload your database and decrease performance\.
+For list of DB instance classes for Aurora PostgreSQL, see [Supported DB engines for DB instance classes](Concepts.DBInstanceClass.md#Concepts.DBInstanceClass.SupportAurora)\.
+For the amount of memory for each DB instance class, [Hardware specifications for DB instance classes for Aurora](Concepts.DBInstanceClass.md#Concepts.DBInstanceClass.Summary)\.
++ Pool connections by using RDS Proxy with your Aurora PostgreSQL DB cluster\.
+For more information, see [Using Amazon RDS Proxy](rds-proxy.md)\.

 ## Temporary storage limits for Aurora PostgreSQL<a name="AuroraPostgreSQL.Managing.TempStorage"></a>